motion/orbit/notes/pitch.md

 # Orbit

-Your contextual work assistant.
-Really go far pitching it as extremely high end and advanced technology.
-We need branding x 10.

 The big pitch it presents is this: nothing works directly for you, the person, to help you manage your digital life.

 Orbit is a PIM that upgrades your entire operating system.